Bill

 Bill Summary

-A BILL FOR AN ACT relating to the Alzheimer's Disease and Other Dementia Support Act; to amend section 71-561, Revised Statutes Cumulative Supplement, 2024; to require the Department of Health and Human Services to appoint a dementia services coordinator as prescribed; and to repeal the original section.
+A BILL FOR AN ACT relating to the Alzheimer's Disease and Other Dementia Support Act; to amend section 71-561, Revised Statutes Cumulative Supplement, 2024; to require the Department of Health and Human Services to appoint a dementia services coordinator; to provide duties for the dementia services coordinator; and to repeal the original section.

 AI Summary

-This bill requires the Department of Health and Human Services (DHHS) to appoint a dementia services coordinator, who will act as a central point for families affected by Alzheimer's disease and other dementias to find support services and resources.
-This coordinator will provide information, counseling, and education, and will also be responsible for collecting data on the impact of these diseases, evaluating needs, recommending strategies for service coordination, and monitoring the state's plan to address these needs.
-Additionally, the coordinator will advocate for necessary policies and funding, promote dementia-specific training to improve care access, and organize community stakeholders to find solutions.
-This initiative is part of the Alzheimer's Disease and Other Dementia Support Act, and it repeals the original section of law that is being amended.
+This bill, titled the Alzheimer's Disease and Other Dementia Support Act, mandates that the Department of Health and Human Services (DHHS) appoint a dementia services coordinator.
+This coordinator will act as a central point of contact to connect families affected by Alzheimer's disease and other dementias with necessary support services and resources.
+Their responsibilities will include providing information and counseling, collecting data on the impact of these conditions, evaluating the needs of individuals and their caregivers, and recommending strategies for better coordination of services among various agencies.
+The coordinator will also help develop and implement a state plan to address these needs, advocate for necessary policies and funding, and promote dementia-specific training to improve access to quality, coordinated care in the most integrated settings possible, while also organizing community stakeholders to find proactive solutions.
+This bill effectively replaces existing provisions related to the Alzheimer's Disease and Other Dementia Support Act.

 Committee Categories